-- Technology challenges: On some days the internet and or the technological devices fail to work.
-Though with time I have gotten ways around this.
+- Technology challenges: Some days, the internet and/or technological devices fail to work.
+Though with time, I have gotten ways around this.

-- Stakeholders Buy-In: Since it is a new form of service delivery, much more investment is put in awareness to encourage stakeholder buy-in.
+- Stakeholders’ Buy-In: Since it is a new form of service delivery, much more investment is put into awareness to encourage stakeholder buy-in.

 I have come to enjoy this journey.
-I have experienced great and fulfilling moments as a therapist.
-I feel much more valuable as an Occupational therapist and from what I’m seeing, I’m not stopping any time soon.
+I have experienced wonderful and fulfilling moments as a therapist.
+I feel much more valuable as an Occupational therapist, and from what I’m seeing, I’m not stopping any time soon.

 Managing Director, Dynamic Occupational Therapy LTD

 “The eyes of a Ugandan are in their hands; They only believe after seeing or practically touching or being touched.”
 (Ugandan Proverb).
 A challenge to telehealth services

 As an occupational therapist working with people living with long-term neurological conditions, I have had to change how I engage with my clients during the coronavirus.
 Some tell me their life has not changed apart from the typical difficulties of getting out and engaging in everyday tasks and essential things.

 Others tell me on the phone that they are “fine,” but I feel limited; I can’t see their eyes or faces on the telephone.
 I have to find other ways to know whether they are fine.
 I experienced one sad case; a client of mine, who was ill for two weeks during the total lockdown period in Uganda, said she was fine on the phone.
 She did this to not worry her son; sadly, she passed away four days later.